CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Creating a Virtual Environment

 In order to avoid dependency conflicts between multiple Python projects and potentially between different Cloud Functions within this repo, we recommend that all Cloud Function development is done within a Python virtual environment dedicated to a single function.
 For information on creating, activating, deactivating, and managing Python virtual environment please refer to [this guide](https://realpython.com/python-virtual-environments-a-primer).
-We recommend naming your virtual environment `.venv` as we have already added to our `.gitignore` to prevent it from being checked into source control.
+We recommend naming your virtual environment `.venv` as we have already added it to our `.gitignore` file to prevent it from being checked into source control.

 #### Cloud Function Dependencies

-After creating a virtual environment and activating it you may install all of the Cloud Function's dependencies from its root directory with `pip install -r requirements.txt`.
-To create or update a `requirements.txt` files run `pip freeze > requirements.txt`.
-Please not that all Cloud Functions require the [Functions Framework](https://cloud.google.com/functions/docs/functions-framework) which can be installed with `pip install functions-framework`.
+After creating a virtual environment and activating it, you may install all of the Cloud Function's dependencies by running `pip install -r requirements.txt` from its root directory.
+To create or update a `requirements.txt` file run `pip freeze > requirements.txt`.
+Please note that all Cloud Functions require the [Functions Framework](https://cloud.google.com/functions/docs/functions-framework) which can be installed with `pip install functions-framework`.

 #### Development Dependencies

-In addition to the dependencies that a Cloud Functions requires we also make use of some other tools for development purposes that we recommend you install in your Cloud Function virtual environments.
+Beyond the dependencies required to run Cloud Functions we also rely on some additional development tools which include.
+We recommend you install these tool in your Cloud Function virtual environments as well.

-These include:
+These tools include:

 - [Black](https://black.readthedocs.io/en/stable/) - automatic code formatter that enforces PEP best practices
 - [pytest](https://docs.pytest.org/en/6.2.x/) - for easy unit testing